dsancheznet/linux-installers/README.md

 ```
 install_Regolith.sh
 ```
-It installs and compiles the following sowftawe:
+It installs and compiles the following software:
 * Liquorix Kernel for a slight speed and stability gain
 * cryptsetup to be able to compress volumes with luks
 * Compression utilities of all kinds